 One thing Bath has plenty of is great food, we only had a short trip here but we had an amazing pizza at The Oven which was really delicious and cooked perfectly in the stone oven, as well as a fantastic pie from The Raven, a very cute traditional pub which provided a perfect end of the day location for a beer or two.

 One thing Bath has in abundance is amazing shops.
 As well as your usual high street shops Bath has plenty of independent shops covering everything from Children’s items, to clothing, to chocolate and more, it’s a great place to get a truly unique gift.

 When London gets too much Bath is a great place to visit that has much of the history and charm without the huge footfall and distance to cover.
 Given our limited time, we saw a lot but there is so much I’d love to go back and explore further, I’d love to actually visit the Roman Baths, the Abbey, the cathedral and the Jane Austen Centre, all of which we saw but didn’t have the chance to spend any time visiting.
 The Fashion Museum also has some amazing exhibitions and there are so many other museums around that I’d love to explore.
-Have you ever visited Bath?
-What are your must do?
+Have you ever spent a few hours in Bath?
+What are your must-dow?

 Looking for more ways to explore, check out my series on day trips from London.